-This was the last trick this little ungracious boy had it in his power to play; for seeing two men come up to the beggar, and enter into discourse with him, he was afraid of being pursued, and therefore ran as fast as he was able over several fields.
-At last he came into a lane which led to a farmer's orchard, and as he was preparing to clamber over the fence, a large dog seized him by the leg, and held him fast.
-He cried out in an agony of terror, which brought the farmer out, who called the dog off, but siezed him very roughly, saying: "So!
-Sir, you are caught at last, are you?
-You thought you might come, day after day, and steal my apples, without detection; but it seems you are mistaken, and now you shall receive the punishment you have so long deserved."
+"This was the last trick this ungracious boy had it in his power to play; for, seeing two men come up to the beggar, and enter into discourse with him, he was afraid of being pursued, and therefore ran as fast as he was able over several fields.
+At last he came into a lane which led into a farmer's orchard, and as he was preparing to clamber over the fence, a large dog seized him by the leg and held him fast.
+He cried out in agony of terror, which brought the farmer out, who called the dog off, but seized him very roughly, saying, 'So, sir, you are caught at last, are you?
+You thought you might ome day after day and steal my apples without letection; but it seems you are mistaken, and now you shall receive the punishment you have so long deserved.'
+The farmer then began to chastise him very severely with a whip he had in his hand, and the boy in vain protested he was innocent, and begged for mercy.
+At last the farmer asked him who he was, and where he lived; but when he heard his name he cried out, 'What! are you the little rascal that frightened my sheep this morning, by which means several of them are lost; and do you think to escape?'
+Saying this, he lashed him more severely than before, in spite of all his cries and protestations.
+At length, thinking he had punished him enough, he turned him out of the orchard, bade him go home, and frighten sheep again if he liked the consequences.